 That’s it!
 A little spray paint for background effect, a simple tree drawing filled in with paint, some shimmering three dimensional paint, lots of beautiful colored buttons and some glue and you have a button tree.

 So what do you think?
 Did I live up to the challenge?
 Are you up for a challenge?
 Bet you’d like to win some of these fabulous products so you can make something too!
 Well here’s the scoop on that:

 GIVEAWAY HAS ENDED – WINNER LISTED BELOW

-Jacquard Products is happy to provide 24 colors of Jacquard Lumiere 3-D Paint to one lucky winner.
-Buttons Galore will be offering 2 Bags of Buttons, 1 Haberdashery Tins, 1 package of Novelty buttons and 1 Trim Collage kit.
+Jacquard Products provided 24 colors of Jacquard Lumiere 3-D Paint and Buttons Galore provided 2 Bags of Buttons, 1 Haberdashery Tins, 1 package of Novelty buttons and 1 Trim Collage kit.

 I hope you enjoyed the project!

 This wire wrapped tree suncatcher from my friend Suzy’s blog, I love it!